canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/install-ubuntu-desktop/install-ubuntu-desktop-1604.md

 ## Installation complete
 Duration: 0:01

 After everything has been installed and configured, a small window will appear asking you to restart your machine.
-Click on `Restart Now` and remove either the DVD or USB flash drive when promoted.
+Click on `Restart Now` and remove either the DVD or USB flash drive when prompted.

 ![screenshot](https://assets.ubuntu.com/v1/f4e2a592-download-desktop-install-ubuntu-desktop_10.jpg)